1

 Essential Functions:

-• Refer suspected Fraud, Waste, or Abuse to the SIU when identified in normal course of business
+• Refer suspected Fraud, Waste, or Abuse to the SIU when identified in normal course of business.

-• Ensure adherence to all company and departmental policies and standards for timeliness of review and release of claims
+• Ensure adherence to all company and departmental policies and standards for timeliness of review and release of claims.

-• Perform any other job related instructions as requested
+• Perform any other job related duties as requested.

 Education and Experience:

-• Associate's degree or equivalent years of relevant work experience is required
+• Equivalent years of relevant work experience may be accepted in lieu of required education

-• Medicaid/Medicare experience is required
+• Medicaid/Medicare experience preferred

 Competencies, Knowledge and Skills: